Syrve/front.api.doc/_posts/2023-04-28-user-external-data.md

 ---

 Added property to Api V8Preview6 [`IUser.PublicExternalData`](https://syrve.github.io/front.api.sdk/v8/html/P_Resto_Front_Api_Data_Security_IUser_PublicExternalData.htm).
-This data is not set from the RMS UI.
+This data is not set from the Syrve Office UI.
 It is assumed that they are assigned to the business tasks of a specific client.
-This data will be written directly to the RMS object `user` via the server API or through special SyrveApp plugins.
+This data will be written directly to the Syrve Office object `user` via the server API or through special SyrveApp plugins.